marreapato/CoVid-19_The_Game/README.md

 - [Background music](https://freepd.com/music/Evil%20Incoming.mp3)
 - [Main menu music](https://freepd.com/music/USSR.mp3)

-The setup.py was used to build an executable file for the game with cx_Freeze, you can download it here:(available soon)
+The setup.py was used to build an executable file for the game with cx_Freeze, you can download it here:[Covid19 The Game](https://marreapato.itch.io/covid19-the-game)

 This project was built while studying the book Python Crash Course by Eric Matthes